DHRI-Curriculum/Data-and-Ethics/lessons.md

 ```

 ![Screenshot of JSON cats file](/images/cats_JSON.png)
 This file is viewed on my Firefox browser from my local directory.
 To view it in your browser, you can drag and drop the local file onto a open tab or window.
-You can also [download the JSON file](https://github.com/DHRI-Curriculum/data-literacies/tree/v2.0-di-edits/files) and try opening it in other viewers (e.g. R Studio, webviewers like Code Beautify's [JSON Viewer](https://codebeautify.org/jsonviewer)).
-To save the file onto your local computer, right click on `cats.json` and click `Save Link As` to download the file to your local computer.
+You can also [download the JSON file](https://github.com/DHRI-Curriculum/data-literacies/blob/v2.0-di-edits/files/cats.json) and try opening it in other viewers (e.g. R Studio, webviewers like Code Beautify's [JSON Viewer](https://codebeautify.org/jsonviewer)).
+To save the file onto your local computer, **right click** on `Raw` button (top right-hand corner of the data set) and click `Save Link As...` to save the file onto your local computer.

 - - -

-**CSV:** Or Comma Separated Values uses---you guessed it!---commas to separate values.
+**CSV** or Comma Separated Values uses---you guessed it!---commas to separate values.
 Each line (First Name, Last Name) is a new "record" and each column (separated by a comma) is a new "field."
 This data format stores tabular data in a clean way that facilitates the transfer between different data architectures.
 As data types go, it is very rudimentary (even predating computers!) and is easy to type, without needing special characters beyond a comma.

 ```
 First Name,Last Name